-The Academy Trust is a charitable company limited by guarantee and an exempt charity.
+The Academy Trust is a company limited by guarantee and an exempt charity.
 The charitable company's memorandum and articles of association are the primary governing documents of the Academy Trust.
-The trustees of St Mary's Church of England VA Primary Academy Trust Limited are also the directors of the charitable company for the purposes of company law.
-The charitable company operates as St Mary's Church of England Primary Academy.
+The trustees of St Mary's Church of England VA Academy Trust Limited are also the directors of the charitable company for the purposes of company law.
+The charitable company operates as St Mary's Church of England VA Primary Academy.

-Details of the Trustees who served during the year, and to the date these accounts are approved are included in the Reference and administrative details on page 1.
+Details of the trustees who served during the year, and to the date these accounts are approved are included in the Reference and Administrative Details on pages 1 and 2.